I catalog my music purchases on Collectorz and Discogs, but they don’t give me a sense of change over time. So I’m noting them here weekly as well.

 Eurythmics vinyl reissues are scheduled throughout the year, but I snatched up original pressings the first time around.
 Peace, however, is the 1999 reunion album that has never been issued on vinyl.

-Tags: annie lennox, art-school, do as infinity, eurythmics, kylie minogue, nakamori akina, perfume, royal wood, the art of noise, tracey thorn
+Tags: annie lennox, art-school, do as infinity, eurythmics, kylie minogue, looking ahead, nakamori akina, perfume, royal wood, the art of noise, tracey thorn

 It was bound to happen — an influx of Christmas gift money allows me to explore more albums after the year-end post goes online.
 None of these albums would knock off anything in the final list, but they’re definitely worthy of some belated consideration.